twylie/viromatch/hugo/content/overview/steps/_index.md

 ### 31. validate_trans_nuc_nr_merge_r2_mapped_tsv

 For the read-2 FASTQ reads, all of the split nr TSV files for the mapped reads are merged into a single TSV file that is sorted by read id names.
-The TSV file needs to be sorted by read names because the pipeline's downstreamn best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.
+The TSV file needs to be sorted by read names because the pipeline's downstream best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.

 ### 32. nuc_nt_best_hit_filter_sam